 Foreigners usually need permission to stay in another country for an extended period of time.
 Depending on the country, this permission can come in the form of a visa, a residence permit, or even citizenship.

-In order to stay longterm in Sweden, most foreigners need to apply for a Swedish residence permit.
-(If you're a citizen of an EU country, you are exempt).
+In order to stay long-term in Sweden, most foreigners need to apply for a Swedish residence permit.

 Swedish residence permits allow foreigners to stay more than 90 days in Sweden.
-If you plan to stay less than 90 days there, you do not need to apply for a residence permit, but you may need to apply for a visa.
+If you plan to stay fewer than 90 days, you do not need to apply for a residence permit, but you may need to apply for a visa.

 There's more than just one type of residence permit for Sweden.
 Different types include:

-The one that you should apply for depends on your purpose fo spending time in Sweden.
+The one that you should apply for depends on your purpose for spending time in Sweden.
 You should apply for the type that reflects that.

 While anyone can apply for a Swedish residence permit, generally speaking, there are minimum requirements that applicants need to meet during the visa application process.